-- 6. Annual Evaluation Submission Process: Upon submitting the required documents listed above, the following steps occur. - A. Step 1 (Department Chair): The faculty member initially submits the required annual review materials listed above and schedules a one-on-one meeting with the department Annual Performance Review IRC 4
+6. Annual Evaluation Submission Process: Upon submitting the required documents listed above, the following steps occur.

-B. Step 2 (Peer review process): After the one-on-one meeting with the department chair, there will be a peer review of all annual review materials submitted.
+- A. Step 1 (Department Chair): The faculty member initially submits the required annual review materials listed above and schedules a one-on-one meeting with the department chair.
+Through this process, the faculty member justifies their self-evaluation ratings by documenting their work for the reporting period in each workload category.
+The department chair will initially confirm each faculty member is meeting expectations (based on the departmental rubrics provided below) and then discuss appropriate ratings higher or lower than a 3.
+The chair will also discuss goals for the upcoming reporting period and support faculty in actualizing their goals (e.g., providing recommendations for professional development or other opportunities for growth). - B. Step 2 (Peer review process): After the one-on-one meeting with the department chair, there will be a peer review of all annual review materials submitted.
 A departmental peer review committee will include at least three department faculty members.
+Peer reviewers shall not be the direct supervisor of or be directly supervised by the faculty member they are reviewing.
 A diversity of faculty representation in the peer review committee is encouraged, with the recommended makeup being one pre-tenured faculty member, one tenured faculty member, and one instructional, research, and clinical (IRC) faculty member.